 When you truly understand rejection, you’ll eventually stop being afraid of it.
 So let's dive deeper into the facts and psychology behind rejection, and help you stop worrying about it once and for all.

-Most people believe that getting a rejection from someone says something about who they are as a person.
-That it means they’re not “good enough” - whether that means not smart enough, not attractive enough, not funny enough, or whatever.
+Most people believe that getting a rejection says something about who they are as a person.
+That it means they’re not “good enough” in some way.

-The only ones who can reject us as a person are our very closest people.
-The ones we’ve been truly honest and genuine with.
+The only people who can reject us as people are our closest, most beloved ones—the ones we’ve been truly honest and genuine with for long enough for them to know us deeply.

 When two people meet – for any reason and in any circumstance – there’s a lot more going on than who they are.